Manderscheid/BokehramaEmulator/README.md

 Faculty of Electrical Engineering and Information Technology, Hochschule Karlsruhe Bokehrama Emulation V1.0, 22.09.2020

-The Bokehrama Emulation can create out of simple smartphone pictures with different sizes the associated Bokehramas.
-The directory to a folder containing images of the type JPG is the input.The standard input folder is the "images" folder already included.
-It contains several example pictures.
+The Bokehrama Emulation can create Bokehramas out of smartphone pictures of variable sizes.
+The directory to a folder containing the images of the type JPG is the input.The standard input folder is the "images" folder.
+The output folder is the "bokehramas" folder.
+The masks and depth maps are saved in the folder "masks&maps".

 How to install:
 Create a Conda environment with Python 3.7 with the command: